Harvard Medical School-Affiliated Dementia Care Specialists

 Rashmi Kaura, M.D.

-Rashmi Kaura, M.D. is the Medical Director of Hospice and Palliative Care for Hebrew SeniorLife and a Geriatric Consultant at the Deanna and Sidney Wolk Center for Memory Health.
+Rashmi Kaura, M.D. is the Medical Director of Hospice and Palliative Care for Hebrew SeniorLife and a Palliative Care and Geriatric Specialist at the Deanna and Sidney Wolk Center for Memory Health.
 She is board certified in hospice and palliative care, geriatric medicine, and internal medicine by the American Board of Internal Medicine.